cth/QsubCmds.jl/README.md

 to a shell script with suitable directives for the queue submission system.

-Currently, only Sun Grid Engine is supported, but in the future other cluster managements systems may be supported too.
+Currently, only Sun Grid Engine is supported, but in the future other cluster management systems may be supported too.

 ### Example usage: